HaochenZ11/CMU-VLA-Challenge/system/unity/README.md

 ## Relevant Links

-The code is based on [Autonomous Exploration Development Environment](https://www.cmu-exploration.com).

-[Far Planner](https://github.com/MichaelFYang/far_planner): a visibility graph-based route planner.
+The code in this folder is based on [Autonomous Exploration Development Environment](https://www.cmu-exploration.com).
+A visibility graph-based route planner can be found here: [Far Planner](https://github.com/MichaelFYang/far_planner).